tkgregory/cucumber-multi-launcher/README.md

 View [this YouTube video](https://youtu.be/oohJSnhwnBk) for a run through of how it works.

-**Note that this is for demonstration purposes only.
+**Note that this example is experimental.
 Please modify to meet your requirements and thoroughy test before using.**

 ## Running